Reasons for a Missing Period

 It is important to investigate and address the cause of FHA.
 While your provider may be quick to offer you the pill to restore your period there are two things that you should know before going that route.
 The first is that the bleed on the pill isn’t your actual period.
 This is important because unless this is explained to you, you may be left with a false impression that you’ve regained your period only to find it is still gone when you stop taking it.

-Secondly, The Endocrine Society guidelines does not recommend the use of the pill as a treatment for hypothalamic amenorrhea in order to induce a bleed or to address bone mass.
+Secondly, The Endocrine Society guidelines6 does not recommend the use of the pill as a treatment for hypothalamic amenorrhea in order to induce a bleed or to address bone mass.
 This is because the pill suppresses ovarian function and would make it impossible to evaluate if the period is restored using other therapies.
 In addition, they recommend that medical providers educate their patients that using the pill may mask underlying issues that can lead to a missing period.

 Thyroid Disease